upala-digital-identity/subgraph-schema/README.md

 Need standardazed events for pools??
 Does it makes sense to store protocol settings in the subgraph?
 Many pools and many DApps.
 DApps don't require factories (anyone can register).
 Just a lib.
 But we need to monitor their events.
 Is this ok?
+What is better Pool isApproved or link to PoolFactory and isApproved poolFactory property?